Police Action Counseling Team (PACT)

 The goals of PACT (the Police Action Counseling Team), a partnership between MGH Chelsea and the Chelsea Police Department, are to facilitate the healing process and to strengthen the resiliency of children.
 Clinical social workers from MGH Chelsea are on call 24 hours a day, seven days a week for immediate, on-the-scene response to 911 calls of potential domestic violence when children are present.
 Once police officers establish physical safety, the social workers provide on-site, developmentally appropriate interventions and psycho-education to help children express their feelings and concerns, through outlets such as drawing and the use of puppets, to manage symptoms of trauma.
 The team assists child victims and their families in finding constructive means to reestablish stability after a traumatic event.
 In addition to direct services, PACT provides training to MGH psychology and social work interns, MGH psychiatry residents, and Harvard Medical School students, also offering them opportunities to ride with police officers as part of their training experience.

-- Chelsea police officers collaborated with PACT clinicians on 45 cases regarding 56 children, of which 94% were exposed to violence in the community.
-Nine percent of these children were injured in the incident, and all of these children received medical care.
+- Chelsea police officers collaborated with PACT clinicians on 69 cases of 90 children.
+10% of these children were injured in the incident, and all children received medical care.

-- Among these cases, 56 percent had reports of suspected abuse or neglect (51-A’s) (89 percent filed by police); 50 percent of cases were directly related to domestic violence and 44 percent of cases had a history of domestic violence; 29 percent of cases had an emergency restraining order obtained.
+- Among these cases, 32% had reports of suspected abuse or neglect (51-A’s) (99% filed by police); 64% of cases were directly related to domestic violence and 43% of cases had a history of domestic violence; 20% of cases had an emergency restraining order obtained.

-- 56 referrals were made to families: 38 percent of cases were referred to HAVEN services, and 56 percent were made to mental health services.
+- 71 referrals were made to families: 30% of cases were referred to HAVEN services, and 32% were made to mental health services.

-- PACT trained three new police officers who joined the CPD in Child Development-Community Policing Principles and how to access PACT services.
+Trained two new police officers who joined the Chelsea Police Department in Child Development-Community Policing principles and in how to access PACT services.

 Phone: 617 887-3789